-When analysing the revenues performance of MDIF-supported media, we evaluate the following metrics.
-First, we look at any client who has been with us for two years or more, whether they are clients currently or not.
-For these clients we evaluate the average change in revenues from their first year with MDIF to their second, third, fourth and fifth years; and from the beginning to latest year of their relationship with MDIF.
-Second, we look at the total revenues number, which is the sum of the annual revenues of all individual MDIF clients included in the analysis, and then measure how it has changed over years.
+When analysing the revenue performance of MDIF-supported media, we evaluate the following metrics.
+We look at any client who has been with us for two years or more, whether they are clients currently or not.
+For these clients we evaluate the average and median change in revenues from their first year with MDIF to their second, third, fourth and fifth years; and from the beginning to latest year of their relationship with MDIF.